4d/docs/website/translated_docs/fr/WebServer/webServerObject.md

 This feature allows you to develop independant components and features that come with their own web interfaces.

-## Instantiating a web server object
+## Instancier un objet serveur web

 The web server object of the host database (default web server) is automatically loaded by 4D at startup.
 Thus, if you write in a newly created database: